nikomatsakis/hackmd.io/color-syntactic-design-patter-rfc.md

 Each color has an associated keyword `K` that can be applied to functions and blocks.
 Code with the color `K` interoperates fully with other code with the same color; working across colors is generally more limited:

 * `async` functions return an `impl Future` which can only be `await`'d from another `async` block.
+* `unsafe` functions can only be called from `unsafe` blocks or other `unsafe` functions.
 * `const` functions can only call other `const` functions.

+## Tenet: consistent syntax and transformations makes Rust easier to learn

+The premise of this RFC is that color keywords like `const`, `async`, and `unsafe` "feel similar" to users and that we should make them work as consistently as possible (but no more than that).
+Because they serve different purposes, we don't wish to force them into a single shape if that shape is an ill-fit.
+Nonetheless, we wish to ensure that these colors, and any future "color-like" features, feel as consistent and predictable as possible, so that users can develop "muscle memory" that helps them to predict syntax they haven't used or seen yet.
+The RFC describes the syntax to use for a color keyword applied to various constructs as well as some of the "approximate equivalences" that colors should generally hold.

 ## Role of this RFC: identify and describe this pattern

 Code with a given color `K` is meant to interoperate fully with other code with the same color, but in practice that is not the case.
 This is precisely the gaps we are aiming to close by considering features like [async closures][RFC #3668] or [const traits][#67792].
 The role of this RFC is to identify the "color pattern" and carry it to its logical conclusion.

-We apply the pattern to the `async` keyword and use it to justify that certain features ought to be added.
-We are therefore committing to adding those features with this RFC; but we are not presenting a concrete design, that will be done in follow-up RFCs.

-## Tenet: consistent syntax and transformations makes Rust easier to learn

-The premise of this RFC is that color keywords like `const` and `async` "feel similar" to users and should be used in syntactically similar ways, even though their purpose and semantics diverge.
-The goal is to make these colors, and any future "color-like" features, feel as consistent and predictable as possible, so that users can develop "muscle memory" that helps them to predict syntax they haven't used or seen yet.
-The RFC describes the syntax to use for a color keyword applied to various constructs as well as some of the "approximate equivalences" that colors should generally hold.
+Existing colors do not yet support all the aspects described herein.
+This RFC recommends changes that close a limited number of these gaps; the [Future Possibilities](#future-possibilities) discusses other changes we could make to more fully support the color pattern for every color.

 ## Tenet: all parts of the color pattern should have explicit syntax centered on the keyword `K`